ramk13/robotgame/robotgame_basic_strategy.md

 if we're in spawn:
-    move somewhere safe (i.e. out of spawn) else if there's an enemy next to us (1 step away): if we are low on health:
-        move somewhere safe
+    move somewhere safe (i.e. out of spawn) else if there's an enemy next to us (1 step away): if we are in danger of dying: move somewhere safe
     else:
         attack an enemy